Table of Contents

 2 Observe protocol by tendering all relevant paperwork through an officially designated intermediary.

-4 Acquire an NIE number essential forbearing before doing sales and import activities related to the device in Indonesia.
+4 Acquire an NIE number that is essential forbearing before doing sales and import activities related to the device in Indonesia.

 It’s important to recognize that licenses issued for accredited medical products in Indonesia have a shelf life projected between two years and a maximum five-year period.
 Additionally, compliance with product registration in Indonesia ensures the safety and efficacy of medical devices marketed and used within the country.